matwilso/matwilso.github.io/_posts/robot-future.md

 I suspect something you might call a "world model" would also benefit from generative properties.
 But I suppose you can get pretty far using some contrastive type approach to learn a powerful representation.

-In summary, I believe non-generative self-supervised learning is worth paying attention to going forward.
+In summary, I believe non-generative self-supervised learning is worth paying attention to going forward, but generative modeling seems more important.

 <div class="faq" id="faq-curation">Data curation?</div>
 Data curation will be important.
 Just like it really is for SL.
 In USL, it will be as well.
-You don’t have to be as strict.
-But you will want to curate the dataset to make sure it is balanced and interesting.
+You will want to curate the dataset to make sure it is balanced and interesting.

 <div class="faq" id="faq-whatelse">What else is going to matter in the future?</div>